strftime

 The strftime function returns a string representation of time t

-as specified by the provided string format
+as specified by the provided string format. format is a string

 containing format directives that dictate how the time string is